 Kim Vose Jones is a Fredericton-based installation artist who grew wandering the forests of southern Ontario, building a series of unstable treehouses on other people’s property.
 Her work draws upon notions of abjection and the sublime to question commonplace dichotomies.
 Her most recent creations delve into notions of commodification and artificiality, as both ideological centrepieces of contemporary culture and reflections of self-obsessive jouissance.

-Anita Lahey’s books include The Mystery Shopping Cart: Essays on Poetry and Culture (Palimpsest Press, 2013) and two Véhicule Press poetry collections: Spinning Side Kick and Out to Dry in Cape Breton.
+Anita Lahey’s books include the memoir The Last Goldfish: A True Tale of Friendship (Biblioasis, 2020), The Mystery Shopping Cart: Essays on Poetry and Culture (Palimpsest Press, 2013), and two Véhicule Press poetry collections: Spinning Side Kick and Out to Dry in Cape Breton.
 Anita is also a journalist and series editor of the Best Canadian Poetry in English anthology.
-Her memoir The Last Goldfish: A True Tale of Friendship, is forthcoming from Biblioasis.
 She lives in Ottawa.

 Adam Malcolm is a teacher, builder, writer, and musician.
 He lives in Cape Breton.